More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 Hemp for Dogs: Where to Buy

-Hemp isn’t as controlled of a substance as marijuana, especially as it doesn’t have heightened intoxicating effects.
+Hemp isn’t as controlled a substance as marijuana, especially as it doesn’t have the psychoactive effects that THC will cause.

 With that said, finding reputable retailers that offer hemp products for pets is particularly simple.